Rahageer90/fact_check_agent/README.md

 1. Add tool functions in `mcp_tools/mcp_server.py`
 2. Decorate with `@mcp.tool()`
 3. Update the agent logic in `app/agent.py` if needed

-## Troubleshooting

-### Common Issues

-1. **"No tools found on MCP server"**
-   - Ensure the MCP server is running on port 8000
-   - Check that API keys are properly set in `.env`

-2. **API Key Errors**
-   - Verify `.env` file exists and contains correct keys
-   - Ensure no extra spaces or quotes around key values

-3. **Connection Refused**
-   - Confirm both servers are started in the correct order
-   - Check port availability (9090 for API, 8000 for MCP)

-### Logs

-Check console output for detailed error messages and debugging information.

 ## Contributing